-To apply any of the settings you change on this page, click the Apply button.
-To cancel any changes you've entered on this page, click the Cancel button.
+To save your changes on this page, click the Apply button.
+To cancel any unsaved changes on this page, click the Cancel button.
 To get more information about the features, click the Help button.

 Routing

 On the Routing screen, you can set the routing mode of the Router.
 Gateway mode is recommended for most users.